Trigger Fingers. Causes, symptoms and current treatment

 Trigger fingers, also known as stenosing flexor tenosynovitis, are relatively common in the general population, which means that a large number of people are affected.
 For this reason, correct treatment (conservative or surgical) is essential to restore the functional capacity of these patients.

-It is an impairment of the flexor tendons of the fingers as they pass through one of the pulleys in this area.
-Specifically, there is a discrepancy in space between the flexor tendon and the A1 pulley.
+A Trigger Finger is an impairment of the flexor tendons of the fingers as they cross through one of the pulleys in this area.
+Specifically, it exist a discrepancy in space between the flexor tendon and the A1 pulley.

 This constant friction produced between the two structures, will cause a thickening and irritation of the tissue, which will give the classic symptomatology to the patient.